tarwn/lessthandot-hugo/blogs/content/posts/2011-02-01-sql-university-sql-server-reporting-1.md

 Located in the ReportServer folder, this is the meat-and-potatoes of the SSRS files.
 The settings here are used by Report Manager, the Report Server web service, and background processes.

-Some of the settings you’ll find here include:
+Some of the settings you'll find here include:

   * Logon credentials
   * Timeout information